-Most likely, the scroll that was found had been hidden away in the Temple during the reign of Manasseh, for fear of that King's anti Yahwistic leanings".
+Most likely, the scroll that was found had been hidden away in the Temple during the reign of Manasseh, for fear of that King's anti- Yahweh leanings".

-God was displeased with the behaviour of the people of Israel which had steadily deteriorated.
+No wonder then God was displeased with the behaviour of the people of Israel which had steadily deteriorated.
 Idolatry, fornication, murmuring and disobedience were widespread, despite continued warnings against these sins.
 Under strong, godly leadership they enjoyed periods when God was able to bless them; but without this type of godly leadership the people always slipped into apostasy and drifted away from God.

 Their recurring slide into sin was a sure and inescapable reason for God to unleash His wrath on them - which we will see in today's Lesson.
-We read:
+We today are warned, and we read: